 Some snowboarders claim Wanaka ski field Cardrona is unbeatable in the region for its playtime options.
 Starting from baby boxes submerged in the snow on green runs to enormous, intimidating-looking jumps, downhill rails and huge boxes in the park, Cardrona caters for the full scope of progression in freestyle riding.
 Some of the snowboarders in the park display breathtaking fearlessness so it's worth stopping by to see the aerial show even if you're not feeling as courageous yourself.

-There are not one but two half-pipes at Cardrona.
-Starting from the “small” with 12ft walls ranging to the Olympic Superpipe with 22ft walls – not for the faint-hearted.
-Most runs are nice and wide providing plenty of space for nervous beginners practising turns and equally as fun for advanced riders who want to make the most of their riding time by traversing and using natural features.Treble Cone
+There are not one but two half-pipes at Cardrona from 12ft walls ranging to the Olympic Superpipe with 22ft walls.
+Most runs are nice and wide providing plenty of space for nervous beginners practising turns and equally as fun for advanced riders who want to make the most of their riding time by traversing and using natural features.Treble Cone:

 Less attractive for beginners and extremely appealing to intermediate and advanced riders, Treble Cone is the largest ski resort in the South Island with over 550 hectares of terrain.
 It also takes the crown of the longest ski resort in the Queenstown Southern Lakes District with its 700 metre vertical rise.

 As might be expected then, the opportunities to power down the mountain on steep, deep terrain are plentiful.
 There are even parts of the mountain reserved exclusively for experts only and this might seem a little discriminatory but it really is for all riders' safety.
 The chutes, powdery bowls and drops are as dramatic and serious as they sound.